Festivals of Thessaloniki: International Trade Fair

-The Thessaloniki International Fair has a venerable modern history dating to 1926.
+The Thessaloniki International Fair has a modern history dating to 1926.
 Hosted every September for 10 days at the 180,000 m² Thessaloniki International Exhibition Center, in the heart of the city, the fair is organised by HELEXPO, which also organises themed exhibitions and congresses throughout the year.
 The International Trade Fair is inaugurated by the Prime Minister and attended by more than 300,000 visitors every year.